pk80/TroubleshootingandDebuggingTechniques/README.md

 ### Introduction to Crashing Programs

+- causes of crashes
+    - software ran into unexpected situation, a state that developer didn't anticipate
+        - could be by hardware problem, like a broken ramjet
+        - could be a bug in some part of the code
+        - could be an issue in the overall system(program expecting a library)

 ### Systems that Crash

+- look at the logs
+- try to reproduce the problem
+- check if this happens reliably (do all fail/is it confined to one specific)
+- check if it from application, any other application or the whole system
+- check for ram or hard drives age
+- check for heat generation in the system
+- check for OS issues

 ### Understanding crashing applications

+- look for logs for better understanding (console app in macOS)
+- search for the error if not understood
+- try getting more info from debug logging, enable it from setting in config file
+- tools help
+    - strace(linux), dtruss(macOS), process monitor(windows)
+- check for configuration changes
+- reproduction case
+- To find teh root cause of a crashing application,
+    - we'll want to look at all available logs,
+    - figer out what changed
+    - trace the system/library calls the program makes
+    - and create the smallest possible reproduction case

 ### What to do when you can't fix the program?

+- work around the problem to avoid the crash
+- write a wrapper:
+    - a function / program that provides a compatibility layer between two functions or programs, so they can work well together
+- check for system environment where it is working well
+    - for instance run in virtual environment / container
+- watchdog:
+    - a program that checks whether a program is running and, when it's not, starts the program again
+    - a script running in the background
+- Answer these questions for developers to figure out what's wrong
+  - what were you trying to do?
+  - what were the steps you followed?
+  - what did you expect to happen?
+  - what was the actual outcome?

 ### Internal server error
+- `sudo netstat -nlp | grep :80` command

 ### Resources for understanding crashes